-To achieve network automation, organizations need to take the following seven steps:
+To achieve network automation, organizations need to take the following five steps:

 The first step to a fully automated network is to get a complete picture of all the devices in use across the organization.
 This process of inventory and discovery includes identifying all desktops, laptops, tablets, and smartphones used by employees, whether corporate owned, personally enabled (COPE), or part of a bring-your-own-device (BYOD) arrangement, as well as network routers, printers, Internet-of-Things (IoT) devices, and other office hardware.
 A thorough understanding of the infrastructure in place—for example, wired and wireless connections—is also imperative.

 Senior IT leaders must take the time to evaluate and select the right platform.
 Because most corporate networks are manually built and "homegrown," this process takes effort to find the perfect fit.
 Some factors for consideration include out-of-the-box features, extensibility, and support.